flagcamp-pegasus/TravelPlanner/README.md

 (https://people.eecs.berkeley.edu/~kubitron/courses/cs162-F06/design.html)

-JSON format for communication: json for spots should be consistent with googlemapAPI json for register/login should be consistent with Jupiter
+JSON format for communication:

+json for spots should be consistent with googlemapAPI

+json for register/login should be consistent with Jupiter

 ### Part 0.
 Overview
 *Objective*
-- This website provides 15 alpha cities travel plans.
+- This website provides 15 alpha cities travel plans.(phase 1: hardcode the city information)
 - Users can create one city to make a day by day travel plans upto 15 days.
-- Users can select interest points for each city for different categories.
+- Users can select spots of interest from different categories for each city.
-- Users can order, delect the selected interest points.
+- Users can order, delete the selected spots of interest.
 The website can generate travel plans by day based on the order of the selection.
 - The website can also autogenerate travel plans by day based on the selection set.

 *note*